33mestre/java_base/sys/cv/SHELSON_FERRARI_CV_en.md

 <td colspan="2" class="slogan">
 <ul class="slogan">
 <li>
-Because what I really want is to design and orchestrate creative, efficient, and effective business solutions through technology.
+I'm intellectually inspired and have been online since 1999, and all I really want is to design and orchestrate creative, efficient, and effective business solutions through technology.
 </li>
 </ul>
 </td>